-We participated in the CDP non-disclosure campaign, which offers investors the opportunity to engage with companies that have received the CDP disclosure request but have not yet provided a response.
+We participated for a second year in the CDP non-disclosure campaign (NDC), which offers investors the opportunity to engage with companies that have received the CDP disclosure request but have not yet provided a response.
 The objective of the annual campaign is to drive further corporate transparency around climate change, deforestation and water security, by encouraging companies to respond to CDP's disclosure requests.
 We also have the opportunity to lead engagements with investee companies where relevant.